BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 Professor Merritt didn't give away his possessions, didn't run off into the wilderness, didn't stop eating for a while, and didn't follow any particular religion (he says elsewhere that he's not religious --TODO: add citation).

-Thinking of virtue as being a monk
 When virtue is explained in cartoonish terms, like becoming a monk, it does a great disservice.
 This is especially true for young people, for whom the message is most critical.
-Most people have zero interest in being a monk and will never be a monk.
+Most people have zero interest in being a monk.

-The lives of the famous saints in various religions, pretty much all of them sound, to be blunt, not particularly fun, especially if you're like 14 years old.
+The lives of the famous saints in various religions, pretty much all of them, sound, to be blunt, not particularly fun, especially if you're like 14 years old.
-And yet the earlier you start being a decent person, the stronger is the effect.
+And yet the earlier you start being a decent person, the stronger the effect.

 2. Unassuming